SSlab-econ/libraries/README.md

 net from https://raw.githubusercontent.com/SSlab-econ/SSlab_stata/master/ado
-net install preliminaries,             replace net install loadglob,                  replace
+net install preliminaries,             replace net install loadglob,                  replace net install runtimestamp,              replace
 ```

-## License
+## Sources and License

-The preliminaries.ado and loadglob.ado files are slightly modified from [gslab-econ/gslab_stata](https://github.com/gslab-econ/gslab_stata).
-We are responsible for all limitations these changes produce.
+- preliminaries.ado and loadglob.ado files are slightly modified from [gslab-econ/gslab_stata](https://github.com/gslab-econ/gslab_stata).
+- startstamp.ado is based on code from [reifjulian/my-project](https://github.com/reifjulian/my-project).

+We are responsible for all limitations that any changes to the orginal code produce.

-The remaining portion of this work is licensed under the MIT license.
+The remaining portion of this repo is licensed under the MIT license.